 - Create a backup communication plan in case you have trouble connecting with remote participants.
-A backup plan can include asking onsite participants to connect to the meeting through their laptops, or putting a cell phone on speaker and collaborating through a brainstorming tool.
+A backup plan can include asking onsite participants to connect to the meeting through their laptops, using a mobile or speakerphone, and/or collaborating through an online collaboration tool (e.g., Google docs).

 For more tips, see our best practices video.

 Tips to improve a video conferencing meeting if you are onsite

 Follow these steps to connect an H.323 or SIP based room system to a video conferencing meeting.

 - Dial the IP address on your room system (suggested dialing speed is 1 Mbps or higher for 720p resolution).